purpleposeidon/Factorization/src/main/resources/assets/factorization/doc/README.txt

         (Not typeset properly?
 Easy to fix, honestly.)
 \include{name}
         Copies in the contents of a file.
+\for{varname}{text body, where %1 is replaced}
+        Loops over the lines in varname.
+For each line, %1 is replaced with the text of the line.

+I've probably missed some commands.

 A '%' marks a line-comment.
 Multiple spaces are ignored.